The romanticized image of a working screenwriter Vol. 2…

 I haven’t been on the blog lately writing because I’ve been too damn busy with screenwriting assignments.
 I know, be careful what you wish for, right?
 This has been a busy year with three script assignments in a row—and all of them have been produced.
 So far, one of the three has premiered on LIFETIME to terrific ratings, while the other two have wrapped post and are coming soon.

 After those three projects, I secured another job and worked a solid month on a story treatment for that assignment.
 After getting the green light, I began the first draft with a short, three-week writing schedule.
-It’s a fast-tracked movie that will shoot at the end of 2017, so being able to deliver the goods is vital to its success—and mine.
+It’s a fast-tracked movie that will shoot in early December of 2017, so being able to deliver the goods is vital to its success—and mine.
+I just completed the second production polish and it’s on its way.
 It’s not impossible and I’ve even done it in less time.
 The key is having a solid story treatment before you type FADE IN.
 This always helps you write a faster first draft.
 I will tell you, being holed up for three weeks, working 8-10 hour days, really is the test to see if you can meet any challenge offered.
 Fortunately, I’ve met the challenge before, but I never take it for granted.
 Every time up to the plate with a new script is a completely different adventure.

 This is why you have to start training yourself now with your specs to build your writing endurance.
 Set up deadlines and meet them.
 It’s good practice.
 Are you able to focus and write for 8-10 hours a day—every day uninterrupted?
 That’s what it takes sometimes when you start working professionally.
 You lost the luxury of working on your spec when you feel inspired.
 It’s now your job and you clock in and out with an eye on doing great work under the deadline.